George Rogers (American football)

-George Washington Rogers Jr. (born December 8, 1958) is an American former professional football player who was a running back in the National Football League (NFL) for seven seasons during the 1980s.
-Rogers played college football for the University of South Carolina, earned All-America honors, and won the 1980 Heisman Trophy.
-He was the first overall pick in the 1981 NFL Draft, and he played professionally for the New Orleans Saints and Washington Redskins of the NFL.
-As a professional, Rogers rushed for over 7,000 yards.
+George Washington Rogers Jr. (born December 8, 1958) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL) from 1981 to 1987.
+He played college football for the South Carolina Gamecocks, earning unanimous All-American honors and winning the Heisman Trophy in 1980.
+He was the first overall pick in the 1981 NFL draft, and he played for the New Orleans Saints and the Washington Redskins.

 College career

 Rogers was highly recruited out of high school where he played for legendary coach Cecil Morris and decided to attend the University of South Carolina when coach Jim Carlen told him that he could play in his freshman year.
 Due to his large size, he seemed destined to play fullback rather than tailback.
 However, the Gamecocks had two running backs who graduated at the same time, so he began his college career as the starting tailback midway through his freshman season.

 Rogers rushed for 1,006 yards (playing in only eight games) during his sophomore year, despite splitting time with fellow sophomore Johnnie Wright.
-In Rogers' junior campaign, he had 1,681 rushing yards.
-After that season, he was given first-team All-America honors by the Associated Press and Newspaper Enterprise Association, and second-team honors from United Press International.
+In Rogers's junior campaign, he had 1,681 rushing yards.
+After that season, he was given first-team All-American honors by the Associated Press and Newspaper Enterprise Association, and second-team honors from United Press International.
 He finished seventh in voting for the Heisman Trophy.

 In 1980, the stage was set when the Gamecocks returned plenty of talent, which was headlined by senior and Heisman candidate Rogers.
 South Carolina finished the season with an 8–3 record.
-Rogers' 1,781 rushing yards was the best in the nation and earned him a spot as a finalist for the Heisman Trophy.
+Rogers's 1,781 rushing yards was the best in the nation and earned him a spot as a finalist for the Heisman Trophy.

 The Downtown Athletic Club in New York City named Rogers as the winner of the 1980 Heisman Trophy.
 Rogers beat out an impressive group of players, including Pittsburgh defensive lineman Hugh Green and Georgia running back Herschel Walker.
 Rogers also earned spots on eight All-America teams, all first-team honors.

 Rogers had his number 38 retired during halftime ceremonies at South Carolina's final 1980 home game.
 He was the first University of South Carolina player to have his jersey retired while still active at the school.

 Rogers left the Gamecocks football program as its most successful running back, and many of his records are still intact.
 His 5,204 yards is the highest career total by any Gamecock running back, and his 31 rushing touchdowns is tied with Harold Green for second.
 He is second on the all-time points scored list, with 202.
 Rogers rushed for over 100 yards in 27 games, including his final 22 college games.